siemens/industrialbenchmark/README.txt

 * => all observable state variables are written to file dyn-observable.csv.
 * => all markov state variables are written to file dyn-markov.csv

-# Example main()-Function
+# Sample usage in code

-An example usage of the industrial benchmark can be found in the class com.siemens.industrialbenchmark.ExampleMain.
+An example usage of the industrial benchmark can be found in the class `com.siemens.industrialbenchmark.ExampleMain`.
-This class is intented to be a template for data generation.
+It is intented to be a template for data generation.